Provencal Greens Soup

 Freshly ground pepper to taste

-4 thick slices country bread, toasted and rubbed with a cut clove of garlic
+4 thick slices of a whole grainy bread, toasted and rubbed with a cut clove of garlic (I used a sourdough whole wheat that was perfect complement to the bitter flavors of the soup)

-1. Heat one tablespoon of the olive oil in a large, heavy soup pot over medium heat, and add the leeks.
-Cook, stirring, until tender, three to five minutes.
-Add the garlic and 1/2 teaspoon salt, and cook, stirring, until the garlic is fragrant, about one minute.
+1. Preheat a heavy soup pot over medium heat, add 2 tablespoons of the vegetable broth, and the chopped leeks.
+Cook, stirring, until tender, five to seven minutes.
+Add the garlic and 1/2 teaspoon salt (optional), and cook, stirring, until the garlic is fragrant, about one minute.
 Add the greens, and stir until they begin to wilt.
-Add the broth and salt to taste, and bring to a simmer.
+Add the broth, the parmesan rind, and salt to taste, and bring to a simmer.
 Reduce the heat and simmer, partially covered, for 15 to 20 minutes, until the greens are very tender and the broth sweet.
 Add pepper, and taste and adjust seasoning.
+The taste improves upon sitting, so if you can make this early in the day, & let it sit in the fridge, it will be even more delicious.

-2. Brush the garlic croutons with olive oil, and place one or two in each bowl.
-Ladle in the soup, sprinkle on some Parmesan if desired and serve.
+2. Toast the bread slices and place one or two in each bowl.
+Ladle in the soup, sprinkle on about 2 tablespoons of Faux Parmesan on the bread.

 Advance preparation: You can make the soup through step 1 several hours before serving.